k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_master_of_data.md

 ### Update Reference Tables

-Reference tables can also be updated.
-Similar to LU tables, a Reference table can be defined without a population and be populated by an update transaction.
+Similar to LU tables, a Reference table can be defined with or without a population, and be populated by an update transaction.

 The transaction is done in an asynchronous mode and the updated data cannot be viewed until a commit is performed and Fabric updates the Common DB.
-The transaction is sent to Kafka and is saved into Kafka or Cassandra, depending on its size:
+The transaction is sent to Kafka and is saved into Kafka or Cassandra, depending on its size.

-* The TRANSACTION_BULK_SIZE parameter in the **config.ini** files defines the maximum number of commands in each bulk.
+The TRANSACTION_BULK_SIZE parameter in the **config.ini** files defines the maximum number of commands in each bulk.

-For example, Run 2500 insert commands whereby the TRANSACTION_BULK_SIZE = 1000.
+For example, run 2500 insert commands whereby the TRANSACTION_BULK_SIZE = 1000.

 * Each bulk of 1000 commands is sent to Kafka, the commands are kept in Cassandra, and Kafka gets the transaction ID.
 * The 2500 inserts are divided into 3 transactions (1000 + 1000 + 500).